BBBalls/hillside_hermitage_archive/_posts/2022-06-25-Summarized Transcriptions 201-250.md

 virtuous and sense restraint, and because of those reflections you will be generating a desire to develop those practices.

-*Tanha* is more on an immediate level of your attitude towards your present enduring feeling, whatever it is.
+<span lang="pi">*Tanha*</span> is more on an immediate level of your
+attitude towards your present enduring feeling, whatever it is.

 That attitude is always rooted in *resistance*.
 If there is craving for pleasure, that is rooted in you resisting the current feeling, which is